 In 1959, Van Dyke landed a small part in the Broadway comedy review Girls Against the Boys.
 The show only lasted two weeks, and he soon moved on to another production.
 Along with Chita Rivera, Paul Lynde and Charles Nelson Reilly, Van Dyke was cast in the musical Bye Bye Birdie, which made its Broadway debut in 1960.
 The musical proved to a big hit, and it brought Van Dyke his one and only Tony Award win in 1961, for his supporting role.
 Not long after, his career took off.

-'The Dick Van Dyke Show'
+'The Dick Van Dyke Show' and 'Mary Poppins'